RIOT-OS/RIOT/CONTRIBUTING.md

   Old and stalled [PRs are sometimes archived][archived-pull-requests] with the "State: archived" label, maybe one of them is also about the same topic.

-* The Pull Request title should reflect what it is about and be in the form:
+* The Pull Request title should reflect what it is about and be in the same form as the [commit conventions].

-      area of change: description of changes

 * Each Pull Request form uses a template that is there to help maintainers understand your contribution and help them in testing it.